rafal-szypulka/itm_exporter/README.md

 ```

 - `itm_server_url` - HTTP URL of your TEPS or APM Server, ex.: "http://localhost:15210"
-- `itm_server_user` - for example `sysadmin` for ITM v6 or `smadmin` for APM v8
+- `itm_server_user` - for example `sysadmin` for ITM v6 or smadmin for APM v8
 - `itm_server_password`
+- `connection_timeout` - maximum time allowed for a simple http request from `itm_exporter` to ITM CURI API.
+- `collection_timeout` - maximum time allowed for collecting the latest snapshot of metric values for a single Attribute Group.

 The section `groups:` specifies which ITM/APM metrics should be collected and exposed by the experter.
 ITM exporter asynchronically collects metrics for every group.

 - `datasets_uri` - it is a part of the API request URL that identifies particular agent type.
-The exporter can help a bit in the identification of proper `datasets_uri` for the agent type you'd like to collect.
-Run the following command to list all supported monitoring agent types on your ITM or APM server:
+The exporter helps a bit in the identification of proper `datasets_uri` for the agent type you'd like to collect.
+Run the following command:
 ```
   itm_exporter listAgentTypes --temsName=TEMS
 ```
-where `temsName` is your ITM TEMS label like `TEMS` (or `KD8` if you connect to APM v8 server).
+where `temsName` is your ITM TEMS label like `TEMS` or `KD8` if you connect to APM v8 server.
 Example output:
 ```
 +---------------------------------+--------------------------------------------------------------------+